What is a Side Hustle?

 A side hustle is not the same as a part-time job.
 While a part-time job still entails someone else (your employer) calling most of the shots (including hours worked and what you’ll be paid), a side hustle gives you the freedom to decide how much you want to work and earn.

-With financial security a problem for nearly half of Americans, side hustles prove to be a viable option for many people working to get out of debt or testing the entrepreneurial waters.
+With financial security a problem for nearly half of Americans (and Australians), side hustles prove to be a viable option for many people working to get out of debt or testing the entrepreneurial waters.

 In this 26-minute podcast, Steve Dotto gives his views on conducting online marketing (a side hustle) whilst remaining ethical.
 It's well worth listening to.